-Powerful 7.8 earthquake hits Alaska seas
+Powerful 7.8 quake hits Alaska isles; tsunami threat over

 “Everything’s as calm as can be.
 We’ve got probably 300, 400 people all wearing masks,” he said.

-The center said for other U.S. and Canadian Pacific coasts in North America, there is no tsunami threat.
+The Pacific Tsunami Warning Center said there had been no threat to other U.S. and Canadian Pacific coasts in North America.

+According to the USGS, since 1900 there have been six other earthquakes of magnitude 7.0 and higher within 155 miles (250 km) of Tuesday’s quake.
+The largest of those was a 8.2 quake in 1938.

+The Alaska-Aleutian Trench was also where a magnitude 9.2 quake in 1964 was centered.